colinbousige/BoroML/README.md

 - `xLAMMPStoNNP`:
   - Convert and concatenante many dump files into a single file to use with N2P2.
 Also look for structure generating extrapolation warnings and store them apart.
   - Usage: `python xLAMMPStoNNP -h` to get the help
+- `xOUTCARtoLAMMPS`:
+  - Convert an OUTCAR trjectory file into a LAMMPS dump file
+  - Usage: `python xOUTCARtoLAMMPS -h` to get the help
 - `xSTM`:
   - Compute an STM image from a CHGCAR or PARCHGCAR file
   - Usage: `python xSTM -h` to get the help